 (Free Application for Federal Student Aid).
 Parents delayed filing taxes thanks to the government extension.
 But biggest and most important of all, millions of Americans lost their jobs – many of whom are college students or parents struggling to pay for tuition.

 So, what does all of this mean as we look ahead to the next school year?
 Numbers are beginning to roll in, and the Coronavirus has definitely taken its toll on the college admissions and financial aid process.
 Take a look.

 , only 52% of the Class of 2020 has completed the FAFSA as of May 1.
 In higher income cities and schools, those numbers are down 2% year-over-year; whereas in low-income neighborhoods and schools, FAFSA applications are actually down 4%.

 During a typical school year, students, especially those in low-income areas, can tap into resources to help them complete the FAFSA.
 Guidance counselors and mentors at the high school can walk students and their parents through the application together.
 Many communities host FAFSA completion nights at libraries or school gymnasiums in order to provide assistance on completing the form.
 On top of school being cancelled and students left without their guidance counselors, springtime in-person FAFSA events were not held anywhere in the United States as well.

 The lack of access to FAFSA help is undoubtedly why we’re seeing the numbers trending downward.
-Fortunately, many states have extended the FASFA deadlines in order to accommodate for the Coronavirus as it has no doubt impacted family income circumstances as well as employment.
-To see if your state has extended its deadline, click here
+Fortunately, many states have extended the FAFSA deadlines in order to accommodate for the Coronavirus as it has no doubt impacted family income circumstances as well as employment.

 Unclaimed Financial Aid Dollars